AABK6/citizen-budget-lab/docs/REFACTOR_PLAN.md

 *   **COFOG Mapping Divergence:** The dbt models use a simplified, mission-level CSV for mapping budgets to the COFOG classification.
 The API fallback uses a much more complex, year-and-programme-aware logic from a `cofog_mapping.json` file.
 This means the application will report **different numbers for the same query**, depending on whether the warehouse is available or not.

-### Finding 2: The Simulation Engine is Logically Flawed
+### Finding 2 (RESOLVED): The Simulation Engine was Logically Flawed

-The core simulation engine in `run_scenario` is not currently fit for a V1 release.
-Even when all data inputs are present, its calculations are incorrect.
+#### **Finding 2 (RESOLVED): The Simulation Engine was Logically Flawed**

-*   **Double-Counting Flaw:** The engine cannot handle hierarchical user inputs.
-If a user adjusts a high-level "mass" (e.g., `mission.education`) and also a specific "piece" within it (e.g., `piece.ed_schools_staff_ops`), the engine incorrectly adds the two changes together, leading to an inflated final number.
+The initial analysis for this refactoring plan identified a critical flaw in the `run_scenario` engine, where hierarchical user inputs (e.g., adjusting a "mass" and a "piece" within it) would be double-counted.

-*   **Silent Macro Failures:** The macroeconomic model fails silently if a budget "piece" is missing its required COFOG mapping in the configuration files.
-This results in a simulation that correctly changes the budget but shows zero economic impact, confusing the user.
+**Status:** This issue has been **fixed**.
+The engine's core logic in `services/api/data_loader.py` was re-architected to correctly implement "Resolution," distinguishing between high-level "unspecified" targets and "specified" changes.
+The corrected logic is validated by unit tests in `services/api/tests/test_resolution.py`.

 ### Finding 3: Brittle Data Dependencies